 The disco lights start to intermittent and he sees the two girls kissing.
 The boy goes to the bathroom and brushes his eyes, as if to cancel the images he has just seen.
 Then he goes back in the dance floor that is half empty.
 He keeps looking and finds his ex girlfriend lying on a sofa alone.
 He sits down and starts talking.
 The last scene is that of two trees whose trunks intertwine in the woods.

-Some curiosities about You Don’t Fool Me
+Some curiosities about You Don’t Fool Me by Queen

 According to some, the theme of the lyrics is a continuation of the previous songs of Queen “Play the Game” and “It’s a Hard Life”.